How to start a nonprofit

 Volunteer

-If you don’t already have experience in the nonprofit setting, I highly recommend doing some reality testing by volunteering for organizations similar to the one you may launch on your own.
+If you don’t already have experience in the nonprofit setting, I recommend doing some reality testing by volunteering for organizations similar to the one you may launch on your own.
 By volunteering, you can get an insider view of the nonprofit world, and you will meet nonprofit professionals who can guide and mentor you.
 Here are some websites to help you find volunteer opportunities:

 Education and Training